 Please see: What is a tribunal?

 Requesting an Education, Health and Care Needs Assessment

 For those who are making a request for an Education Health and Care Needs Assessment on behalf of a child or young person Hackney Education has produced some guidance which is available in the documents library section of this website.

 Professional and parental request forms are available and differentiated.

 Evidence to support the need for an assessment is required.

 EHC Planning documents, forms and templates

-Hackney Learning Trust has co-produced some useful guidance, forms and templates for SENCO’s.
+Hackney Education SEND services have co-produced some useful guidance, forms and templates for SENCO’s.

 - Hackney EHC Plan template 0-13

 - Hackney EHC Plan template 14-19+ Preparing for Adulthood